Clàudia Pina

 Clàudia Pina Medina (born 12 August 2001) is a Spanish professional footballer who plays as a forward for Liga F club FC Barcelona and the Spain national team.
-She is regarded as one of the best strikers in the world.
+She is regarded as one of the best female strikers in the world.

 Club career

 Pina was formerly a futsal player in Montcada before being discovered by Espanyol's scouts in 2011 and subsequently joining their youth team.
 She moved to Barcelona's infantil-alevín team from Espanyol in 2013, and in her second season, she helped the team to win the youth league championship by scoring 100 goals in her 20 appearances.
 After proving herself as a technically gifted player and a natural goalscorer she quickly progressed through the different ranks of the youth team.
 One particular goal she scored after dribbling through four players in the derby against Espanyol in January 2017 trended across the internet.

 Pina made her first official appearance for the senior team in January 2018.
 Thus, being only 16 years and 5 months old at the time, she set the record as the youngest player to have ever played for a senior Barça team in an official match.
 That record has been beaten by Vicky López, being 16 years, one month and 19 days old, on 17 September 2022.

 In the summer of 2020, Pina was sent on loan to Sevilla for one season, alongside Barcelona teammate Carla Armengol.

 In February 2023, Pina extended her contract with the club until June 2026.
 She played among the most minutes in the league for Barcelona in the 2023–24 season.
 She showed strong link-up play with Alexia Putellas, and Sport reported that, however she played, "things always happen when she has the ball".

+On 15 December 2025, Pina signed a contract extension until 2029.
+She later helped Barcelona achieve a clean sweep of titles in the 2025–26 season, and during the celebrations at Camp Nou, photographs showed Pina celebrating with her partner on the pitch.